 Benjamin, who has led the fund for five years, aims to beat the broader semiconductor industry by picking winners and losers within the space.
 In addition to single-company research, Benjamin also attempts to identify themes that will impact the largest end markets, and determine how technology disruptors might impact incumbent companies.

 Kudos to Benjamin and Fidelity Select Semiconductors: In addition to earning a Gold Medalist rating, they have beaten every meaningful benchmark—the S&P 500, the technology sector, the MSCI US IMI Information Technology 25/50 Index—across every significant time frame.
-Indeed, FSELX has been in the top 2% of tech-stock funds across the trailing three-, five-, and 10-year periods, and it’s in the top 1% over the trailing 15 years.
+Indeed, FSELX has been in the top 2% of tech-stock funds across the trailing three- and five-year periods, and it’s in the top 1% over the trailing 10 and 15 years.

 Want to learn more about FSELX?
 Check out the Fidelity provider site.